ajiyamoiz/ORB_SLAM3_Ubuntu20.04/README.md

 ## ROS (optional)

-We provide some examples to process input of a monocular, monocular-inertial, stereo, stereo-inertial or RGB-D camera using ROS.
+We provide some examples to process the input of a monocular, monocular-inertial, stereo, stereo-inertial or RGB-D camera using ROS.
 Building these examples is optional.
 These have been tested with ROS Melodic under Ubuntu 18.04.

 # 3. Building ORB-SLAM3 library and examples